amspector100/blip_sims/README.md

 Bayesian Linear Programming."
 Running these scripts requires a python environment with ``pyblip`` installed, which can be installed using
  ``python3.9 -m pip install -U pyblip.``

+ All other packages can be installed using pip or conda as necessary.
+Note that to run simulations using SuSiE and BCP (Bayesian change-point detection), you will need to install rpy2 which requires a working installation of R with the ``susieR`` and ``bcp`` packages installed, respectively.
+For some simulations, you will also need to clone and install [DAP-G](https://github.com/xqwen/dap).
+Please clone DAP-G into a directory parallel to the ``blip_sims`` directory (i.e. the one containing this README).
+If you have trouble, you can also set the option ``run_dap=0`` in ``glms.sh`` and not replicate the DAP-G experiments.

  Note that any figures from the real applications (Section 5 and Appendices G, H) can be reproduced using the other attached repositories.

 ## Overview